HB-BNT/BNT_TDMS/README.md

 GIT Submodules
 ==============
-This package can be used as submodule
+This package can be used as submodule.

 - Packages\BNT_TDMS:
   - TDMSActor
   - TDSMContainer